 One of the most valuable things parents can do to help a student with career planning is to simply listen: be open to ideas, try to help your student find information, and be nonjudgmental.
 Here are ten other ways you can help.

-Many students use their first semester to "settle into" college life, and so perhaps the spring semester of the freshman year is the optimal time to start utilizing The Career Development Center.
-However, if a Winter Term project is on the horizon, look to the Career Development Center in the fall to explore our Winter Term internships sponsored by alumni, friends and parents.
+Many students use their first semester to "settle into" college life, and so perhaps the spring semester of the freshman year is the optimal time to start utilizing Career Exploration and Development (CED) resources.
+However, if a Winter Term project is on the horizon, look to CED in the fall to explore our Winter Term internships sponsored by alumni, friends and parents.

-The Career Development Center supports students’ career development process through services that:
+Career Exploration and Development supports students’ career development process through services that:

 - Enhance self-awareness of interests, values and talents